Rich the Kid: Rich Forever Music

 In March 2016, Rich the Kid started his own record label called Rich Forever Music.
 The label's first artist signed up was Chicago based Famous Dex.
 He also signed his first producer to Rich Forever Music, The Lab Cook.
 In April 2016, Rich the Kid signed his second artist, rapper J $tash.

 The record label's first release was a 15-track compilation titled Rich Forever Music, and featured Offset, Skippa Da Flippa, Lil Yachty and OG Maco.
 Shortly after the release, J $tash parted ways with the label.

 In June 2016, Rich the Kid signed a deal to have 300 Entertainment become a parent company for Rich Forever Music.

 On July 4, 2016, Rich Forever Music released their second project Rich Forever 2, a collaborative mixtape between Rich the Kid and Famous Dex, with appearances from Wiz Khalifa, Lil Yachty, Young Thug, Jaden Smith and Playboi Carti.
 In November 2016, Rich the Kid signed Brooklyn rapper Jay Critch to his label.

 On March 17, 2017, the label released their third compilation mixtape The Rich Forever Way.
 The label released their fourth compilation Rich Forever 3 on June 16, 2017.

+In March 2017, he signed North Carolina rap trio 83 Babies to his label.
+He appeared on the remix to their song "No Cap".
+In October 2017, Lil Tony—one of the group's members—was arrested for murdering a nine-year-old child.
+In an interview with DJ Vlad, Rich the Kid stated that the group would continue to release music.
+On July 7, 2022, Lil Tony was sentenced to life in prison.

-In February 2018, Rich the Kid signed Texas rapper YBN Almighty Jay to his label.
+In February 2018, Rich the Kid signed Texas rapper Almighty Jay to his label.
 In March 2018, YBN Almighty Jay and Rich the Kid had a fall out when Rich the Kid released a song called Back Quick without YBN Almighty Jay's permission.
 In April 2018, YBN Almighty Jay did an interview with DJ Akademiks saying he was never signed with the label.

-In May 2018, Famous Dex stated he had left Rich Forever Music, and is an independent artist, but Rich the Kid made a post through the label's Instagram saying he is still signed to the label.
+In May 2018, Famous Dex stated he had left Rich Forever Music, and is an independent artist, but shortly after, Rich the Kid stated through the label's Instagram page that he is still signed with the label.